jaanek/ideas/myring.md

 App Name: myring.io

 Phone app only, initially.
-And a simple web just to download the phone app.
+And a simple website just to download the phone app.
 App on phone has access to your existing and future contacts.

 What problem it solves?